 In this section we consider the generalization of BkM where C and F are not necessarily equal and present a QPTAS for it when the input metric has constant doubling dimension.
-We also assume that $\epsilon > 0$ is a fixed constant (error parameter) and present an exact algorithm for $\epsilon$ -RBkM which clearly implies a $(1 + \epsilon)$ -approximation for BkM.
-For the simplicity of explanation, we first describe a QPTAS for tree metrics and show (see Appendix B) how it extends to doubling metrics.
+We present an exact quasi polynomial time algorithm for ε -RBkM, which implies a $(1 + \epsilon)$ -approximation for BkM.
+For simplicity of exposition, we first describe an exact quasi polynomial time algorithm for tree metrics and then extend it to doubling metrics.